deathau/deathau.github.io/_content/_data/now.md

 I've been drifting a bit lately, searching for a new purpose.
 More immediately, searching for some new income.

+I'm actively looking for a new job (hire me?), and a part of that effort is developing this website and telling the story of more of the projects I've worked on over the years.
+I want to show potential employers that I have a very diverse range of skills.

-I'm working on developing some games; just light mobile-friendly games, but without the constant ads and microtransactions.
-I've been utilising the [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game), but have been looking into others as well.
+I'm still working on developing some games; it's just taken a lower priority for now.
+Just light mobile-friendly games, but without the constant ads and microtransactions.
+I've been utilising the
+[DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game), but have been looking into others as well.